 Additionally:

-- you should have experience of paid or voluntary work with vulnerable people.
+- have experience of paid or voluntary work with vulnerable people.
 This would typically be the equivalent of one year’s full-time experience of social care or health care-related practice in either the statutory or the voluntary sector.
 Caring in a personal capacity may in some instances be acceptable as relevant experience.

 Credit Transfer